Liberal Democrat

 Monday, March 2, 2015

-The Merv Griffin Show: Video: Jack Lemmon & Jane Fonda on China Syndrome in 1979
+The Merv Griffin Show: Jack Lemmon & Jane Fonda on China Syndrome (1979)

 Jack Lemmon to me at least and I bet a lot of other people who knew him and are familiar with him would say was that he was a professional comedian who didn’t do standup.
 At least on a regular basis, but his sense of humor, timing and spontaneity when it came to humor and his improvisation was great and gave him comedic abilities.
 That are about as good as we’ve ever seen in Hollywood.
 The man deserves to be in Comedy Hall of Fame if there is such a thing.
 And you see a lot of that in this interview without a script.
 Merv Griffin giving him questions that aren’t even intended to have humorous responses.
 And Jack answering the questions seriously, but using humor to make his points.